 Find your nearest waterway and which water sports and activities you can do there.
 Surfing is popular at Portrush and Portstewart.
 You can arrange boat hire on Lough Erne.
 There is water skiing on Lower River Bann and many water-based activities on Lough Erne.

 Enjoying Lough Erne and the Lower Bann

 Lough Erne and the Lower Bann have extensive, signposted canoe trails.
 From Killadeas, Enniskillen and Lisnaskea you can go on guided boat trips to Devenish Island, Crom Estate or tour the Upper and Lower Lough Erne.

-Read information about where you can fish in Northern Ireland and the angling licences and permits required.
+Read information about where you can fish in Northern Ireland and the angling licences and permits needed.

 Waterways, rivers and loughs are places to enjoy whether you're an angler, canoeist, diver or prefer quiet walks by the water.
 But you should always keep safe around water:

 - don’t climb on barriers and fences - they are there to protect people from serious injury and accidents

 - obey ‘danger’ signs - reservoirs and treatment works can be dangerous places, so stay away when warned